-Accreditation to the Chartered Institute of Logistics and Transport (CILT) is pending.
-Once accreditation has been granted, students who successfully complete the MSc Transport Planning course will be exempt from the examination requirements for Membership to the CILT.
+Accreditation to the Chartered Institute of Logistics and Transport (CILT).
+Students who successfully complete the MSc Transport Planning course will be exempt from the examination requirements for Membership to the CILT.

 Students are encouraged to join as student members of CILT while taking the course, enabling them to attend relevant professional meetings, receive the journal, etc.